-Whether you’re new to Hong Kong or not, here’s a bucket list to go through when in the city – we bet you’ve never done them all!
+Whether you’re new to Hong Kong or not, here’s a bucket list to go through when in the city or its outlying islands–we bet you’ve never done them all!
 Read on to experience all the greatness the 852 has to offer!
-We’ve also thrown in a healthy dose of places to check out around the outlying islands that are accessible via the piers in Central.
+We’ve also thrown in a healthy dose of places to check out around the outlying islands that are accessible via the piers in Central, Hong Kong.

 Run on Bowen Road: